Welcome to Autumn Ridge Children’s Ministries.

 Trail Life meetings are held jointly with American Heritage Girls (AHG) at Autumn Ridge Church.
-Meetings are generally held two Mondays each month from 6:15 to 7:45 PM, from September to May.
+Meetings are generally held the 2nd and 4th Monday of each month from 6:15 to 7:45 PM, from September to May.
 There will also be “Hit the Trail!” events approximately once per month.
 These events may include field trips, outdoor hikes or campouts, service projects, or other activities.

 How Do I Register?

 We are now accepting registrations for boys entering grades K-7.
 To register or for more information, contact: